-An odd number of managers is recommended, as an (low) even number of manager can get in a certain state where no majority is determined.
+An odd number of managers is recommended, as a (low) even a number of managers can get in a certain state where no majority is determined.
 The maximum number of managers is 5.

-If a third site is not available, run the failover manager local on a server, creating a logical seperated site
+If a third site is not available, run the failover manager local on a server, creating a logical separated site

-And the last design issue, volume names cannot bechanged.
-The volumename is the only setting which can’t be edited after creation.
-Plan your naming convention carefully, otherwise you will end up recreating volumes and restoring data.
-If someone of HP is reading this, please change this behaviour!
+And the last design issue, volume names cannot be changed.
+The volume name is the only setting that can’t be edited after creation.
+Plan your naming convention carefully, otherwise, you will end up recreating volumes and restoring data.
+If someone of HP is reading this, please change this behavior!